-St. Patrick’s Day is celebrated on March 17, the saint’s religious feast day and the anniversary of his death in the fifth century.
+St. Patrick’s Day is celebrated annually on March 17, the anniversary of his death in the fifth century.
+St. Patrick’s Day 2023 will take place on Friday, March 17.
 The Irish have observed this day as a religious holiday for over 1,000 years.
 On St. Patrick’s Day, which falls during the Christian season of Lent, Irish families would traditionally attend church in the morning and celebrate in the afternoon.
-Lenten prohibitions against the consumption of meat were waived and people would dance, drink and feast–on the traditional meal of Irish bacon and cabbage.
+Lenten prohibitions against the consumption of meat were waived and people would dance, drink and feast on the traditional meal of Irish bacon and cabbage.

 Growth of St. Patrick's Day Celebrations

 Over the next 35 years, Irish patriotism among American immigrants flourished, prompting the rise of so-called “Irish Aid” societies like the Friendly Sons of Saint Patrick and the Hibernian Society.
 Each group would hold annual parades featuring bagpipes (which actually first became popular in the Scottish and British armies) and drums.

 In 1848, several New York Irish Aid societies decided to unite their parades to form one official New York City St. Patrick’s Day Parade.
 Today, that parade is the world‘s oldest civilian parade and the largest in the United States, with over 150,000 participants.
 Each year, nearly 3 million people line the 1.5-mile parade route to watch the procession, which takes more than five hours.
 Boston, Chicago, Philadelphia and Savannah also celebrate the day with parades involving between 10,000 and 20,000 participants each.
 In 2020, the New York City parade was one of the first major city events to be canceled as a result of the COVID-19 pandemic; it was again canceled in 2021.
 The parade in New York and others around the country returned in 2022.